Karan666/Fortune-s-Gambit/README.md

 # Fortune-s-Gambit
 🎲 Welcome to my Fun Dice Game!
 Press refresh for a random dice roll.
 Embrace the excitement of uncertainty and let the fun begin! 🎉💫

-A simple web-based Dicee game where you can have fun rolling virtual dice and see which player gets the higher number.
+A simple web-based Dice game where you can have fun rolling virtual dice and see which player gets the higher number.

 **Instructions:**
 1. Clone or download this repository to your local machine.